 Paleo apple pie is much easier to make than you’d think when you fill a reliable grain free and low carb crust with three kinds of apples, warm cinnamon, and rich coconut sugar, and top it all with a thick layer of luscious crumb topping!
 Finish it with a dollop of ice cream and a drizzle of caramel sauce.
-No one will believe it’s gluten free, grain free, and dairy free!
+No one will believe this apple pie recipe is gluten free, grain free, and dairy free!

 I did promise you apple pie, didn’t I?
 And I would never break a promise that crucial.